industrial-edge/qr-code-scanner/docs/Implementation.md

 ```

 The sequence number **seq** is optional and has no further value here.
-The **vals** structure describes the data block variable of the PLC and consist the
+The **vals** structure describes the data block variable of the PLC and consists two entries:

 - **id**: Variable id, defined in the meta data of the connection.
 - **val**: Value of the variable.
 In this case the *QR Code*.